mike-lambert/openarena-directory/README.md

 # OpenArena Directory Server
-A web service, which intended to wrap and consolidate output from [qstat](https://sourceforge.net/projects/qstat/) utility.
+A web service, which intended to provide web API and web UI for master servers of FPS games such as OpenArena or Quake 3.
+It also can acts as frontend for [qstat](https://sourceforge.net/projects/qstat/) utility.
 ## Build requirements
 JDK 8 itself and no more.
 Just use gradle wrapper in project.